Marquette vs. Rider College Basketball Predictions & Picks - November 10

 Marquette Performance Insights

-- Last season Marquette was sixth-best in college basketball in assists with 17.3 per game.
+- Marquette was sixth-best in college basketball in assists (17.3 per game) last season.

-- Marquette attempted 42% percent of its shots from beyond the arc last season, and 58% percent from inside it.
-In terms of makes, 30.5% of Marquette's buckets were 3-pointers, and 69.5% were 2-pointers.
+- Last season, Marquette attempted 42% of its shots from beyond the arc, and 58% from inside it.
+In terms of makes, 30.5% of Marquette's baskets were 3-pointers, and 69.5% were 2-pointers.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.